 In 1903 Laura and George celebrated their Golden Wedding and the parishioners of St Barnabas, the Estate tenants and Denbies House servants, presented them with an illuminated scroll (right).
 Despite the hope expressed on the scroll for the couple’s future years together, Laura died the next year in London on 7th July and was buried at St Barnabas on 12th July 1904.

-The following year in her memory her children gave the Church a fine marble high altar and pavement.
-The reredos, which stretches the full width of the chancel. is made of cream alabaster, the alcoves on its sides engraved with the Lord’s Prayer and the Ten Commandments.
+The following year in her memory her children gave the Church a fine marble high altar and pavement, in front of the reredos of cream alabaster, which stretches the full width of the chancel.
+The alcoves on the sides of the reredos are engraved with the Lord’s Prayer and the Ten Commandments.
 The inscription around the pavement reads:

 TO THE GLORY OF GOD